rbaderts/pokerlib/README.md

 ## Rank representation:

-Each 5 card hand has a unique 32-bit encoding, this value is called the Hand Rank.
+Each 5 card hand has a unique 32-bit representation (called the Hand Rank).
+The hand is encoded such that the ordering of the integer interpretations of the 32 bits is the same as the hand ordering.
+In other words a higher ranked hand is gauranteed to have a higher integer value than a lower ranked hand....

 The 32 bits contains info about the type of hand (Flush, straight, etc), as well as the index of each of the 5 cards.
-The encoding is arranged such that a better hand will be represented by bigger value (interpreting the handrank bits as a 32-bit unsigned int with simple BCD encoding)

 32 bit encoding: